 "Living in a learning community allows you to form long-lasting connections over not just proximity, but shared interests.
 From taking similar classes, grabbing a bite at the dining center, or just hanging out, being part of a learning community gives you an advantage both socially and academically." -Nick Raap

-Open to all majors in the College of Design: Art and Design, Integrated Studio Arts, Graphic Design, Interior Design, Architecture, Landscape Architecture, and Community and Regional Planning.
+Open to all majors in the College of Design: Art and Design, Integrated Studio Arts, Graphic Design, Interior Design, Architecture, and Landscape Architecture.

-The Design Exchange is a residential learning community housed in Friley and Linden halls.
+The Design Exchange is a residential learning community housed in Friley and Helser halls.

 To sign up for a residential learning community, simply select your learning community preference when filling out your Department of Residence contract in the Housing portal.
 You can go in and update or change your learning community preference information at any time up until the deadline without losing your “priority date.”
 Sign up for the learning community course(s) takes place at summer orientation.